thayer11/fullStack-JS-App/README.md

 1. Create a directory for your node server.
 2. Create a JS file that will act as your server file.
 3. Look back at your back-end labs for reference on how to build this first directory.
+4. Serve up your front-end files from this server, preferably in a `public` directory.

 ### Step 2: $http / AJAX Connection to Back-End